ExpressenAB/exp-containership/Quickstart.md

 $ npm run xpr:shell
 ```

-This will build/start the container and external services, and give you a shell where you can do
+This will build/start the container and external services, and give you a shell in the "web" container where you can do
 anything you desire.
 Your node app can be found under '/exp-container/app', start by going there
 and doing an 'npm install'.